ElazarK/content-docs/playbooks/Pan-OS_Commit_Configuration.md

-Commit the PAN-OS Panorama or Firewall configuration.\nIf specified as Panorama, it also pushes the Policies to the specified Device Group in the instance.
+Commits the PAN-OS Panorama or Firewall configuration.
+If specified as Panorama, it also pushes the policies to the specified device group in the instance.

 ## Dependencies
 This playbook uses the following sub-playbooks, integrations, and scripts.